California's Official State Social Security Administrator

 • Copies of an agency's Section 218 Agreement and related records

-• Notifications of organization structure changes to Federal Social Security Administration
+• Notifications of organization structure changes to the SSA

 • Guidance with resolving employment tax compliance issues